microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

   - For `RWMatrixRef` this is a `RWByteAddresssBuffer`
 - `StartOffset` - the offset, in bytes, from the beginning of the buffer where the matrix is located.
-- `Stride` - the stride, in bytes, between rows/columns of the matrix.
+- `Stride` - the stride, in bytes, between rows or columns of the matrix.
 This value is ignored if the matrix layout is `MATRIX_LAYOUT_MUL_OPTIMAL` or `MATRIX_LAYOUT_OUTER_PRODUCT_OPTIMAL`.